Predictive inference for travel time on transportation networks: Data analysis

 \subsection{Parameter estimation}

-To understand how traffic patterns reflect on our methods, Table~\ref{tb:parameter-estimates} reports parameter estimates of population prediction intervals~\eqref{eq:prediction-interval}, and the trip-specific sequences~\eqref{eq:prediction-sequence}, for the sampling at random approach and for the AM-rush and Non-rush strata.
-For the stratified sampling approach we focus our analysis on those two strata because of traffic similarities between the AM and PM-rush strata.
+To understand how traffic patterns reflect on our methods, Table~\ref{tb:parameter-estimates} reports parameter estimates of population prediction intervals~\eqref{eq:prediction-interval}, and the trip-specific sequences~\eqref{eq:prediction-sequence}, for the sampling at random approach (from the entire data) and the AM-rush and Non-rush strata (Sec.~\ref{subsec:split}).
+We focus on those two strata (AM/Non) because of traffic similarities between the AM and PM-rushes.

-For the population intervals, 1000 trips are sampled from the training data from each substratum (AM-rush, and Non-rush) to estimate (\(\hatmu, \sighatmu, \hatn, \sigmaprofile\)).
-Parameters for the sampling at random approach are estimated from a 1000 randomly sampled trips from training data, where we also report, in parentheses, the 95\% confidence intervals for \(\hatmu\), calculated according to \eqref{eq:mean-confidence-intervals}.
-We find that sampling more 1000 trips did not lead to more significantly better estimates.
+Parameter estimates (\(\hatmu, \sighatmu, \hatn, \sigmaprofile\)) are calculated from 1,000 trips sampled at-random from the training data according to each stratum.
+We also report, in parentheses, the 95\% confidence intervals for \(\hatmu\) calculated according to \eqref{eq:mean-confidence-intervals}.
+We found that sampling more than 1,000 trips did not lead to significantly different estimates than those in Table~\ref{tb:parameter-estimates}.

 For the trip-specific parameters of Section~\ref{sec:predictive-distribution}, we require an estimate of the edge-specific mean and variance pair \(\{\hatm_{e}, \hatsigma_{e}\}\) for each traffic-bin, and hence we use the whole training data to estimate those parameters.
-For $\hatxi$ and $\hatnu$ we estimate them for the AM-rush, Non-rush strata from 4000 trips sampled at random from each stratum, respectively (reported in Table~\ref{tb:parameter-estimates}).
-Another 4000 randomly selected trips from training data are used to estimate $\hatxi$ and $\hatnu$ for the sampling at random approach.
+For $\hatxi$ and $\hatnu$, we estimate them for the AM-rush and Non-rush strata from 4,000 trips sampled randomly from each stratum, respectively (reported in Table~\ref{tb:parameter-estimates}).
+Another 4,000 randomly selected trips from the whole training data are used to estimate $\hatxi$ and $\hatnu$ to resemble a sampling-at-random approach.
 Trips overlapping more than one traffic-bin were removed from parameter estimation in Table~\ref{tb:parameter-estimates}.
-For more details on this estimation process refer to Appendix~\ref{sec:traff-bin-estim}.